-I’m a freelance writer whose work often focuses on climate and the environment.
-Conservation, water, fisheries, sustainable development and public health are my key coverage areas.
+I’m a freelance writer and photographer whose work often covers the environment, conservation and climate.
+Water, fisheries, sustainable development and public health are key coverage areas.
 I write deeply-reported, solutions-oriented stories that capture local problems, science and policy in clear, compelling ways.

 Public Square - Climate Change